Rivaly-Kun/ChatBotOOmsik/README.md

+## Commands sa table or databse postgress para ka add2 delete update ka sa databae

+--- Update the brand name:

+Input: ~ Paracetamol brandname to Biogesic
+Chatbot Response: Brand name updated from 'Paracetamol' to 'Biogesic'.

+--- Update the active ingredient:

+Input:
+Chatbot Response: Active ingredient for 'Biogesic' updated to 'Acetaminophen'.

+--- Delete a medicine:

+Input: - Ibuprofen
+Chatbot Response: Medicine with brand name 'Ibuprofen' deleted successfully.

+--- Add a New Medicine:

+Input: + Ibuprofen active=Ibuprofen price=50
+Chatbot will add the new medicine to the database and update the table/grid.

 # chat-bot-oomsik

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.